HwWobbe/DefinitiveData-DeltaAlerts/README.md

 <hr>

-- allHeld pending a few wotk Priorities
+- allHeld pending a few work Priorities
   - scheduling may need to be via Tiddlers
     - this should be based on TiddlyHost
       - DropBox